 - Yoda speak: There is no try.
 Only do.

 Um, I have to admit that my completely imaginary Yoda dialogue is right on the money with this one.
 You definitely want to be committed when you take on this Vegan Braided Blueberry Danish.
 They’re kind of involved, but oh so worth the effort!

 I’m not certain I would have given this a try had it not been for the step-by-step Pastry Instructions offered by Sally’s Baking Addiction.
 I highly recommend checking out her handy tips.
 What you see below is an adapted (and veganized version of her recipe).
 I love veganizing recipes.
 And the more challenging the recipe, the greater the sense of fulfillment when I’m done.

 And this Vegan Braided Blueberry Danish?
 It’s oh so tender and delicious!

 This Vegan Braided Blueberry Danish recipe looked so beautiful in the light, I had to take photo after photo.
 Of course, it also tasted so good…I couldn’t wait to share it with you!

 I actually made two different glazes for these danishes.
 One was a Mocha Glaze and the other a Raspberry Glaze.

 Wouldn’t you think having both blueberries in the filling and and raspberry flavor in the glaze to be a little crowded flavor-wise?
 It’d be like having a couple of characters from Real Housewives in an elevator together.
 Too much ego in too little of a space is going to result in some craziness!

-Join me in a little perfection, won’t you?
+Join me for a bite of this Vegan Braided Blueberry Danish; a little piece of perfection, won’t you?

 [Note: This recipe is adapted and veganized by a recipe with step-by-step Pastry Instructions offered by Sally’s Baking Addiction]